tedmoore/tedmoore.github.io/content/about-contact.md

 Ted currently lives near New Haven, Connecticut, but might also be found hiking in nearby West Rock State Park or on the side of a mountain in Summit County, Colorado.

-_I have signed the New Music Equity Action Pledge in commitment to undertake the actions and goals it states._

 photo credit: Brian Fancher